L’Oréal-UNESCO fellowship awarded to woman scientist at INRA Montpellier

 The European Commission renews the "HR Excellence in Research" label attributed to INRA

 As one of the leading agricultural research organisations in Europe, INRA counts the construction of the European Research Area and improving its attractiveness to young researchers among its top priorities.
-INRA is the only French research organisation to have received the “HR Excellence in Research” label awarded by the European Commission.
+INRA was the first French research organisation to receive the “HR Excellence in Research” label awarded by the European Commission.

 Human Resources at the service of scientific strategy, managed at a local level